Dark clouds streamed across the ceiling of the Great Hall. Plates and cutlery clattered beneath the distant rumble of the thunder.

 Ginny did mention Dean.
 Did he ask her already?

-‘I told her something she knew I would, but hoped I wouldn’t.’
+‘I told her something I think she already knew I was going to tell her, but hoped I wouldn’t.’

 ‘Was she not good enough for you?’
 Dean banged his goblet on the table.
 ‘You thought it was alright to just toss her away?’